Dawn of War: Winter Assault - Review

 Orks

 Spelled differently, but what you expect, the Orks are a bunch of "greenskins" who go around causing trouble and creating war wherever they go, just for the sake of war.
 Violent and goofy, the Orks are a source of much slapstick comedic relief in the Warhammer 40,000 universe.
 Their culture is simply built around war and constant violence.
-They're all likely to kill each other until a strong-enough warboss is present to rein them all in against a common enemy.
+They're all likely to kill each other until a strong enough warboss is present to rein them all in against a common enemy.
 When they aren't busy killing each other, these guys multiply and multiply to form massive armies.

 With that in mind, the player can amass the largest number of units on a map at a time with the Orks.
 It's like a thick swarm of green terror.
-Their units do average damage, but their morale stays high so long as enough of them on the battlefield, making their damage more consistent than most.
-These guys are just plain fun because they're for the people who, like myself, enjoy selecting all of their army and throwing it at an enemy at once like big battering ram.
+Their units do average damage, but their morale stays high so long as enough of them are on the battlefield, making their damage more consistent than most.
+These guys are just plain fun because they're for the people who, like myself, enjoy selecting all of their army and throwing it at an enemy at once like a big battering ram.

 Chaos Marines

-They're Space Marines who have been corrupted by the dark powers and sold their souls and mind to ancient Chaos gods of space.
+They're Space Marines who have been corrupted by the dark powers and sold their souls and minds to ancient Chaos gods of space.
 There's a lot of ancient lore around the origins of these guys and who they were before they succumbed to chaos, but fundamentally, they are Space Marines with the added bonus of units that use demonic abilities.

 That being said, since they lack the will and strength of their former battle brothers, their health and armor are not always the best.
 As a result, they cannot match overwhelming forces like the Orks or Imperial Guard when going head-to-head.
 Instead, they use variety to win because, although their units have low health and are very weak against particular enemies, they also have high damage output.
 They're the specialists in the rock-paper-scissors game.
-If you happened to choose the Chaos "rock" against the opponent's "scissors," they will be crushed, but if the opponent has "paper" instead, you have almost no hope.
+If you happen to choose the Chaos "rock" against the opponent's "scissors," they will be crushed, but if the opponent has "paper" instead, you have almost no hope.

 Campaign Mechanics

 Much like the previous Dawn of War, the campaign objectives usually involve a little more flair and creativity than simply blowing up the enemy's base when it comes to completing the missions.
 In fact, there was one instance where I had to go back and start the mission over because I had completely forgotten the objectives and had wiped out my enemy when I actually needed some of the units alive.
-I blame myself for not paying enough attention with that mistake, considering the game clearly had the goals on the screen the whole time.
+I blame myself for not paying enough attention to that mistake, considering the game clearly had the goals on the screen the whole time.

 Still, the objectives are not always clear.
 It can be a little vague at times, for an RTS game that is usually pretty up-front about what you need to do in order to win.
 This can be a little troublesome considering the jump in difficulty from the original Dawn of War.
-The overall game is not significantly harder than what it was before, but there are particular missions and moments in missions that border on absurd in terms of what you have to do in order to win with the tools you are given.
+The overall game is not significantly harder than it was before, but there are particular missions and moments in missions that border on absurd in terms of what you have to do in order to win with the tools you are given.

 I actually found the Disorder campaign to be the more difficult of the two, partially because of the poor defense of the Chaos Marines and how few resources there always seemed to be for the Orks.
 The first 2 or 3 missions of the 5-mission campaign were fun and perfectly satisfying, but when I got to the fourth mission, I had to start over a dozen times, at least.
 It was baffling to me how difficult that mission was in comparison to the rest of the game.
 It happened to be the same goal and story of the Order campaign, but when I completed it as the Imperial Guard, I didn't have to try it more than once.